dimipapadeas/OpenWIS-Pilots/openwis-pilots-tutorial-2/README.md

 In this layer, service providers publish services to service registry, while service clients search the registry to find available services to use.
 This is like a service-oriented architecture (SOA) which has been largely used in web services.
 Here OSGi services are local to a single VM, so it is sometimes called SOA in a VM.

 ### OSGi Bundles

 >A OSGi Bundle is a group of Java classes and additional resources equipped with a detailed manifest MANIFEST.MF file on all its contents, as well as additional services needed to give the included group of Java classes more sophisticated behaviors, to the extent of deeming the entire aggregate a component.

 The OSGi spec describes the OSGi Bundle as a **unit of modularization** that is comprised of Java classes and other resources which together can provide functions to end users.

  A OSGi Bundle is a JAR file that contains a manifest file describing the contents of the JAR file and providing information about the bundle.
 Can contain optional documentation in the OSGI-OPT directory of the JAR file or one of its sub-directories.
 In short, a bundle = jar + OSGI information (specified in the JAR manifest file - META-INF/MANIFEST.MF), no extra files or predefined folder layout are required.
 This means that all it takes to create a bundle from a jar, is to add some entries to the JAR manifest.

 A OSGi Bundle is
 - The standard deployment unit of OSGi
 - Versioned
-- Declarative dependencies speciﬁcation
+- Declarative dependencies specification

 #### Bundle Manifests